pabloUrizar/Labos_IST/Labo3/README.md

 Upload the file to the bucket.
 ![img.png](screenshots/upload.png)

-4) To verify that it was uploaded successfully, we will do an SQL query on the file, and at the same time learn that S3 has a buil-in SQL engine that works directly on CSV files.
+**4.To verify that it was uploaded successfully, we will do an SQL query on the file, and at the same time learn that S3 has a buil-in SQL engine that works directly on CSV files.**

 ![img.png](screenshots/query1.png)

 ![img.png](screenshots/query2.png)

-5) Use the web console to download the file to your local machine.
+**5.Use the web console to download the file to your local machine.**
 ![img.png](screenshots/download.png)
 ### TASK 2: USE THE AWS COMMAND-LINE INTERFACE TO MANAGE BUCKETS AND OBJECTS

-1) Install the AWS CLI by following the instructions in Installing or updating the latest version of the AWS CLI.
-Note for macOS users: The AWS CLI is available in homebrew as awscli.
+**1.Install the AWS CLI by following the instructions in Installing or updating the latest version of the AWS CLI.
+Note for macOS users: The AWS CLI is available in homebrew as awscli.**
 ```shell
 pablo@Macbook-Pro-M1 Labo4 % brew install awscli
 ```

-2) Set up your security credentials, default Region and default output format by following the instructions in Quick setup.
+**2.Set up your security credentials, default Region and default output format by following the instructions in Quick setup.**
 ```shell
 pablo@Macbook-Pro-M1 Labo4 % aws configure
 AWS Access Key ID [****************HZEW]: AKIAQ3ED337FZTQ5HZEW